TorkamaniLab/rna_seq/README.md

 In order to run this pipeline locally, edit the pipeline.mp file and uncomment the paths to the local binaries.
 Then comment out or remove the cluster binary paths.

+**Note**: The Trimmomatic settings has a path inbuilt which depends on the version you're using.
+You might have to change that if you're running it locally.